codedbyblessing/BinarySearchHW/README.md

 # BinarySearchHW

-Modeling Binary Search in Python for DSA class
+Code for modeling Binary Search in Python Homework